Top 10 pros and cons of electric cars

 Finding charging stations can be challenging

-Even though you can charge an electric vehicle at home, finding a charging station if you're driving through rural areas or on a long-distance road trip can be a challenge.
-As noted above, more areas are embracing EV charging stations and numerous hotel chains have started to include EV chargers in their parking lots.
-This trend will continue as demand for charging stations increases.
+Even though you can charge an electric vehicle at home, finding a public charging station can be challenging if you're driving through rural areas or on a long-distance road trip.
+If you live somewhere where EV charging stations aren’t available, and EV might not be right for you.

 Charging can take a while